cea-hpc/modules/doc/source/module.rst

  If a shortcut is associated to an empty string or an invalid character, this shortcut definition will be ignored.

- The variant shortcut definition set in :envvar:`MODULES_VARIANT_SHORTCUT` environment variable supersedes the default configuration set in :file:`modulecmd.tcl` script.
+ This environment variable value supersedes the default value set in the :mconfig:`variant_shortcut` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

  .. only:: html